kongkrog/isat-profile-customizer/README.md

 There's no built-in recording stuff so please use your own recording software if you want to.
 The image input does support .gif files so.... go wild with it.

-### Addition
-Fork this repo if you want to.
-My code is sloppy as crab and I already lost my willpower to fix it.